Skip to content

 1. Stop the miner.

-2. If you control the chain, lower TESTNET_MAX_DIFFICULTY in core/constants.py and redeploy.
-(Mainnet uses the higher MAX_DIFFICULTY = 8 ceiling; this is a testnet problem.)
+2. If the chain is under operator control, lower TESTNET_MAX_DIFFICULTY in core/constants.py and redeploy.
+(Mainnet uses the higher MAX_DIFFICULTY = 8 ceiling; this scenario applies to testnet only.)

-3. Wait for ~10 blocks to land at the new ceiling — the difficulty adjustment will start ramping down.
+3. Wait for approximately 10 blocks at the new ceiling — the difficulty adjustment then ramps down.

-4. If the chain is truly stuck and no one is producing blocks, you may need to reset the chain entirely (see "reset the chain" below).
+4. If the chain is fully stuck with no blocks being produced, a full chain reset may be required (see "reset the chain" below).

-The difficulty adjustment in WaveLedger only re-evaluates at interval boundaries (every 10 blocks), so once you're stuck, you stay stuck until someone mines one more block.
+The difficulty adjustment in WaveLedger re-evaluates only at interval boundaries (every 10 blocks), so once stuck, the chain remains stuck until one more block is mined.

 Faucet failing to credit users